 It is your responsibility to make your own accommodation arrangements at the establishment of your choice in the Dunvegan area.
 Please note that spots in and near the village fill up quickly in a Parliament year.
-If you need help, we recommend that you use Visit Scotland (formerly the Scottish Tourist Board).
-Please note that the Tourist Office in Dunvegan Village is closed in 2014.
+If you need help, we recommend that you use Visit Scotland online at www.visitscotland.com.
+VisitScotland also operates information centres ("iCentres") throughout the country, where you can get assistance accessing tourist attractions, travel connections, and accommodation.
+The Skye iCentre can be found in Portree.
+(See the VisitScotland website for information on iCentres in Stornoway on Lewis and Tarbert on Harris.) s: